 Human subjects protocol requires time and thorough preparation.
-Be proactive early in the thesis process when consulting with disciplinary faculty on potential thesis topics to include questions about human subjects requirements.
-Ultimately, be guided by your Primary Thesis Advisor regarding your project's potential interface with human subjects protocol, though when in doubt, you should always check in with the Research Compliance Services office.
-Please also note that it could take as long as 4-6 weeks to obtain Institutional Review Board (IRB) approval to work with human subjects once your application has been submitted.
+Be proactive in your junior year when consulting with disciplinary faculty on potential thesis topics to include questions about human subjects requirements.
+Ultimately, be guided by your Primary Thesis Advisor regarding your project's potential interface with human subjects protocol.